rukh-debug/rukh-debug.github.io/src/_post/temp.md

-[Blog]
-layout = "post"
-title = "For the love of Tiling Window Managers (Hyprland)" description = "Say goodbye to cluttered screens and hello to smooth sailing.
-Might be a flex post" date = "2022-01-15T12:30:00+05:45" tags = ["Linux"] image = "img/postbanners/oss.png" markdown = """
 `
 The joy and struggle of linux is found in its freedom.
 The joy of using what you like.
 The struggle of finding what that is.`